NolwennWen/bootcamp_xinyuan_wen/project/README.md

 - Purpose: Difference between current close and close 5 days ago.
 - Impact: Measures medium-term price momentum, helping assess continuation or reversal potential.

+11. Log of Volume (log_volume)
+- Purpose: Applies a logarithmic transformation to the raw trading volume data.
+- Impact: Reduces the skewness and extreme range of volume values, making the data distribution more normal.
+This helps the model better capture the relationship between trading activity and price changes, rather than being overly influenced by occasional extreme volume spikes.

+12. 5-day Moving Average of RSI (rsi_ma5)
+- Purpose: Calculates the average value of the RSI indicator over the past 5 days.
+- Impact: Smooths out the short-term noise in the RSI signal, providing a clearer view of the underlying momentum trend.
+This helps the model distinguish between minor fluctuations and sustained overbought or oversold conditions, leading to more stable signals.